PrincetonUniversity/PsyNeuLink/branch/master/_sources/PCTC_model.rst.txt

 **COLOR HIDDEN LAYER**: a `RecurrentTransferMechanism` with **size**\ =2 (one element for each of the two colors, and assigned a `Logistic` function with **gain**\ =4.0 and **bias**\ =1.0.
 The **integrator_mode**\ =\ `True` and **smoothing_factor**\ =0.03.
 Both units receive mutually inhibitory weights (**hetero**\ =-2).
-A python function that sets the output of the `Logistic` function to 0 when it receives 0 as an input is specified on the `output_states`.
+A python function that sets the output of the `Logistic` function to 0 when it receives 0 as an input is specified on the `output_ports`.
 It simply subtracts 0.018 from the output of a logistic function and if this leads to a value below 0, outputs a 0 as a minimum value.

 **WORD HIDDEN LAYER**: a `RecurrentTransferMechanism` with **size**\ =2 (one element for each of the two words, and assigned a `Logistic` function with **gain**\ =4.0 and **bias**\ =1.0.
 The **integrator_mode**\ =\ `True` and **smoothing_factor**\ =0.03.
 Both units receive mutually inhibitory weights (**hetero**\ =-2).
-A python function that sets the output of the `Logistic` function to 0 when it receives 0 as an input is specified on the `output_states`.
+A python function that sets the output of the `Logistic` function to 0 when it receives 0 as an input is specified on the `output_ports`.
 It simply subtracts 0.018 from the output of a logistic function and if this leads to a value below 0, outputs a 0 as a minimum value.

 **TASK DEMAND LAYER**: a `RecurrentTransferMechanism` with **size**\ =2 (one element for each of the two tasks, and assigned a `Logistic` function with **gain**\ =4.0 and **bias**\ =1.0.
 The **integrator_mode**\ =\ `True` and **smoothing_factor**\ =0.03.
 Both units receive mutually inhibitory weights (**hetero**\ =-2).
-A python function that sets the output of the `Logistic` function to 0 when it receives 0 as an input is specified on the `output_states`.
+A python function that sets the output of the `Logistic` function to 0 when it receives 0 as an input is specified on the `output_ports`.
 It simply subtracts 0.018 from the output of a logistic function and if this leads to a value below 0, outputs a 0 as a minimum value.
-A second output state is specified that computes the conflict between the two task units.
+A second OutputPort is specified that computes the conflict between the two task units.

 **WORD HIDDEN LAYER**: a `RecurrentTransferMechanism` with **size**\ =2 (one element for each of the two responses, and assigned a `Logistic` function with **gain**\ =4.0 and **bias**\ =1.0.
 The **integrator_mode**\ =\ `True` and **smoothing_factor**\ =0.03.
 Both units receive mutually inhibitory weights (**hetero**\ =-2).
-A python function that sets the output of the `Logistic` function to 0 when it receives 0 as an input is specified on the `output_states`.
+A python function that sets the output of the `Logistic` function to 0 when it receives 0 as an input is specified on the `output_ports`.
 It simply subtracts 0.018 from the output of a logistic function and if this leads to a value below 0, outputs a 0 as a minimum value.